winitzki/scall/tutorial/programming_dhall.md

 ### Working with records polymorphically

-"Polymorphic records" is a feature of some programming languages where, say, a record of type {
+"Polymorphic records" is a feature of some programming languages where, say, a record of type `{ x : Natural, y : Bool }` is considered to be a subtype of the record type `{ y : Bool }`.

-Dhall includes some limited forms of record polymorphism.
+A function that requires its argument to have type `{ y : Bool }` will then accept an argument of type `{ x : Natural, y : Bool }`.
+(The value `x` will be simply ignored.)

+In those languages, the record type `{ y : Bool }` is actually treated as the type of "any record having a Boolean field `y` and possibly other unknown fields that we will ignore".

+Dhall supports neither subtyping nor polymorphic records, but does include some limited facilities to make working with records easier.

 TODO